QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/general/index.md

 #### stdout, stderr, stdin

 A stream is a buffer (array) where we can read/write data from a source.
-There are 3 known streams that are always open
+There are three known streams that are always open

 * `stdin`/`0`: read input from the terminal
 * `stdout`/`1`: the standard output of the terminal
 * `stderr`/`2`: the error output of the terminal

-➡️ All of these are stream of characters.
+➡️ All of these are streams of characters.

 #### files

 To open a stream to a file, use `fopen`.
-You must close it after use.
+You must close it after using it.

 ```c
 FILE* f = NULL;